 Now I make it out of tradition if nothing else.
 Keep this recipe in mind this summer when the blackberries are ready to come off of the vine, and you’ve made all of the pie fillings you can stand.Try this jelly recipe

 You might be wondering how sugar can help preserve food as one of the food preservation methods.
 It actually can and does a great job at it.
 If you have foods like fruit rinds that you’d like to save as a sweet treat for later, you can preserve them by dipping them in large amounts of sugar and cooking them to the point of crystallization.

 Then the foods can be stored dry.
 Other cultures will actually dip fruit in honey and store it that way to get a longer shelf life out of it.
 You use these methods at your own risk, though.
 Keep that in mind.

 Some foods are very easy to preserve with no recipes or fancy equipment needed.
 This method would be one of those methods.

-Potting is a British method of food storage.
+Potting is one of the British food preservation methods.
 They will pack meat inside a container with a small amount of liquid and seal it tightly.

 Freezing is a super simple method to preserve practically anything.
 When you go to the grocery store and see discounted milk or meats because they are about to go bad, don’t pass them up.